Unhygienic Street Foods in India

 Vada Pav

-Vada Pav, Mumbai’s iconic street food, features a spiced potato fritter (vada) served in a bun (pav).
-Despite its popularity, Vada Pav is often prepared in unhygienic conditions.
-The fritters are sometimes fried in old, reused oil, which can harbor harmful bacteria and toxins.
-Additionally, the buns and chutneys used may not always be stored properly, leading to spoilage and contamination.
-Ensuring the use of fresh ingredients and maintaining clean cooking practices are essential to reducing health risks associated with Vada Pav.
+Vada Pav, a popular Mumbai street food, consists of a spiced potato fritter (vada) served in a soft bun (pav).
+However, Vada Pav preparation can sometimes involve unsanitary practices that make it prone to contamination.
+Vendors often reuse oil for frying the fritters, which can harbor harmful bacteria and toxins.
+Additionally, the chutneys and buns used may not always be stored properly, leading to spoilage.
+Ensuring the use of fresh ingredients and maintaining clean cooking environments are crucial steps in minimizing health risks associated with Vada Pav.

 Chole Bhature